formosa-crypto/dilithium/README.md

 # Formalized Security Proof for Dilithium in the ROM

-This developement is part of the supplementary material of the paper

           Fixing and Mechanizing the Security Proof of Fiat-Shamir with Aborts and Dilithium

 ## Contents

-The proofs are split over two directories.
+The proofs (see `proofs/`) are split over two directories.
 The `utils` directory contains utility files that are not specific to the security proof of Dilithium.
 This includes various extensions to the EasyCrypt libraries (e.g., the yet-to-be-merged new matrix theory) and the games defining assumptions like MLWE and SelfTargetMSIS.

 The `security` directory contains the specification of Dilithium together with the mechanized security proof.
 The key files are: